Membership

 About the NJPACE Alliance

-PACE represents a potential multi-billion-dollar annual investment opportunity in New Jersey, creating as many as 85,000 new jobs, and lowering NJ’s carbon emissions by as much as 14%.
-NJ’s PACE legislation, passed in 2012, enables municipalities to create special assessment programs, and to issue or obtain bonds to finance them.
-Amending bills now before the NJ Legislature will expand PACE to cover water conservation, hardening and resilient construction, and will explicitly permit third-‐party administration and private financing.
+PACE represents a potential multi-billion-dollar annual investment opportunity in New Jersey, potentially creating as many as 85,000 new jobs and lowering NJ’s carbon emissions by as much as 14%.
+NJ’s PACE legislation, passed in 2012 and updated in 2021, enables municipalities to create special assessment programs and use private capital providers to finance them.
+The current law expands PACE to cover water conservation, hardening, and resilient construction.

-A wide range of businesses and industries have a strong interest in seeing the New Jersey PACE program come into full fruition.
-Commercial property owners, energy auditors and contractors, equipment manufacturers, and financial institutions all play an important role in expanding what is already a world-‐class renewable energy and efficiency sector, and all stand to benefit significantly.
+A wide range of businesses and industries are interested in seeing the New Jersey PACE program fully realized.
+Commercial property owners, energy auditors and contractors, equipment manufacturers, and financial institutions all play important roles in expanding what is already a world-‐class renewable energy and efficiency sector and stand to benefit significantly.

-The NJPACE Alliance will bring together many of the major players to provide advocacy, outreach, and education for the industry as well as for elected officials, public administrators, and commercial, industrial, and major nonprofit property owners throughout the state.
+The NJPACE Alliance will bring together many of the industry’s major players to provide advocacy, outreach, and education for the industry, elected officials, public administrators, and commercial, industrial, and major nonprofit property owners throughout the state.

 The National Picture

-PACE legislation is available in 31 states, including New Jersey.
+PACE-enabling legislation is active in 40 states plus D.C., and PACE programs are now active (launched and operating) in 32 states plus D.C.
 However, significant obstacles to its widespread adoption and rapid implementation remain.
-Lack of awareness and acceptance on the part of municipal officials, property owners, and funding sources is the most significant factor, but differences in legislative authority, state support, and lender acceptance are also important.
+The most significant factor is the lack of awareness and acceptance among municipal officials, property owners, and funding sources, but differences in legislative authority, state support, and lender acceptance are also important.

 Our buildings account for 45% of our energy consumption and our carbon pollution.
 A recent Rockefeller Foundation study found that PACE is part of an investment opportunity of nearly $280 billion in the U.S. over the next ten years, resulting in more than $1 trillion in energy savings, 3 million jobs, and resulting in 600 million fewer tons of carbon pollution each year.[1]